babelouest/ulfius/README.md

 int ulfius_start_framework(struct _u_instance * u_instance);
 ```

-In your program where you want to start the web server, simply execute the function `ulfius_start_framework(struct _u_instance * u_instance, struct _u_endpoint * endpoint_list);` with the previously declared `instance` and `endpoint_list`.
+In your program where you want to start the web server, simply execute the function `ulfius_start_framework(struct _u_instance * u_instance);` with the previously declared `instance`.
 You can reuse the same callback function as much as you want for different endpoints.
 On success, this function returns `U_OK`, otherwise an error code.

 #### Stop webservice